-This is one of the best designed aquariums going.
-A unique feature is the two-story tank, home to a kelp forest in which swim sunfish, sharks, and the occasional diver tasked with squeegeeing the algae off the tank walls.
+Monterey Bay Aquarium is one of the best designed aquariums in the country, period.
+A rather stand-out feature of this aquarium is the two-story tank, home to a kelp forest in which swim sunfish, sharks, and the occasional diver tasked with squeegeeing the algae off the tank walls.
 Sand dabs are displayed in shelf-like tanks ideally suited to the flat fish, and a school of sardines swim in an endless circle in their cylindrical tank home.
-If you want to interact with some aquatic dwellers, you're invited to pet the bat rays (oddly velvet-like).
-The jellyfish display shows that they are like something from another planet.
+If you want to interact with some aquatic dwellers, you're invited to pet the bat rays.
+The jellyfish display is one of Monterey Bay Aquarium's star attraction.

 Monarch Grove Sanctuary is a sight to marvel at, because of the 25,000 Monarch butterflies that migrate to this place in October.
 The butterflies mostly settle on Monterey pine trees, which give them the adequate amount of heat and light that they need.
 The butterflies mostly migrate from the north to avoid its freezing winters, and form clusters in this sanctuary's Eucalyptus trees.
 The sanctuary made Pacific Grove earn the title of 'Butterfly Town USA' which has contributed significantly to the maintenance of the habitat and settling of the Monarch butterflies.